SJuanOG/box-fluid-simulation/README.md

 ## Configuration

-You can adjust the simulation parameters in the `main` function of `main.cpp`, such as the grid size, diffusion, viscosity, and framerate.
+You can adjust the simulation parameters in the `main` function of `Fluid.cpp`, such as the grid size, diffusion, viscosity, and framerate.

 ## Acknowledgments